-Key Factor #7) Valuable Roof Top Tent Add-ons
+#7) Valuable Roof Top Tent Add-Ons

 Initially, we thought these add-on purchases were a bit of overkill, but they ended up being a smart investment.
 Even though in retrospect, we’d used them on occasion, we were glad to have them with us when the use of them arose.
-Let me add that we’re totally impressed with the quality of all of our ARB products.
+Let me add that we’re totally impressed with the quality of all the ARB products.
 Built to last, well designed and quick to set up and put away.
 The best part: both add-ons pack up easily into small rolls, and they’re also pliable and easy to stash anywhere.

-We expected to use the annexe regularly as a vestibule for changing clothes and, of course, to use our portable toilet in private.
+We expected to use the annex regularly as a vestibule for changing clothes and, of course, to use our portable toilet in private.
 In reality, we used it only once for our portable toilet when we were in Salta, Argentina as the campground’s washrooms were beyond nasty.
 This add-on is a perfect option when you’re experiencing heavy wind conditions, it lets you cook and eat in a protected space, sheltered from the elements.

-TIP: It’ll require some good staking down in strong winds, so plan to park the vehicle in a way that the annexe can align in a position that enables you to do so.
+TIP: It’ll require some good staking down in strong winds, so plan to park the vehicle in a way that the annex can align in a position that enables you to do so.
 Avoid areas where a concrete slab would prevent pegging down.

 THE MOZZIE SCREEN

 Technically the mosquito screen is not an RTT add-on, it’s more of an awning accessory.
-But given the choice between the annexe or this unit, the mosquito screen wins, hands-down.
+But given the choice between the annex or this unit, the mosquito screen wins, hands-down.
 It saved the day on multiple occasions, particularly on the East coast of the United States where the “No See-ums” are ferocious.
 The 8×8 area is plenty big for 2 chairs and a folding table, it even has room to spare.

-TIP: Position the centred zipper access with your vehicle’s side door.
+TIP: Position the centered zipper access with your vehicle’s side door.
 By doing so, you won’t need to leave the screen zipped up, providing easier access to the fridge and those cold brewskies 🙂

 Often an overlooked factor, you’ll need to take into account is the lack of mobility you experience once you’ve set up your campsite.
 Of course, you can pack up and go, getting the tent folded back in about 10-15 minutes, but if you’re using the awning, the annex or the mesh screens on top of that, then the process becomes a bit more of an overall issue.
 You might want to venture out on foot or use public transport if it’s available nearby.
 If you expect to be in an area that requires the use of your vehicle for exploration, try to get most of the furthest and remote areas covered before your arrival or head out to these once you’ve left the campsite.